Soft Tournament Equilibrium: The Soft Tournament Equilibrium (STE) Framework

 \subsubsection{Complexity Analysis}

 The computational complexity of STE is dominated by the computation of the soft reachability and soft cover matrices.
 A detailed breakdown is provided in Table \ref{tab:complexity}.
-The main bottleneck is the matrix power summation for soft reachability, which takes $O(K n^3)$ time for dense matrices.
-The soft cover computation is also of cubic complexity.
-While this may seem prohibitive, several factors mitigate the cost in practice.
-First, the path length $K$ can often be set to a small constant (e.g., 3 or 4) without significantly affecting the results, as longer paths contribute less to the core structure.
-Second, for many real-world problems, the tournament graph is sparse, allowing for the use of sparse matrix algorithms that are much faster.
+The bounded max-min reachability recurrence in Eq.~\eqref{eq:soft_reachability} requires $O(Kn^3)$ time for dense matrices, the same asymptotic order as dense matrix-power methods.
+The soft cover computation is also cubic in the number of agents.
+In practice, $K$ can often be set to a small value for exploratory diagnostics, while $K\ge n-1$ is used when exact hard-limit reachability is required.
+Sparse or block-structured implementations can reduce cost, but missing comparisons encoded as $P_{ab}=0.5$ produce dense uncertain edges unless an explicit pruning policy is introduced.